MicrosoftDocs/win32/desktop-src/Rpc/writing-a-secure-rpc-client-or-server.md

 keywords:
-- Remote Procedure Call RPC , best practices, writing a secure client or server ms.topic: article ms.date: 05/31/2018
+- Remote Procedure Call RPC , best practices, writing a secure client or server ms.topic: article ms.date: 09/17/2024
 ---

 # Writing a Secure RPC Client or Server

 This section provides best practice recommendations for writing a secure RPC client or server.

-The information in this section applies to Windows 2000 and Windows XP.
+The information in this section applies from Windows 2000 and Windows XP onwards.
 This section applies to all protocol sequences, including [**ncalrpc**](/windows/desktop/Midl/ncalrpc).
 Developers tend to think **ncalrpc** is not a probable target for an attack, which is not true on a terminal server where potentially hundreds of users have access to a service, and compromising or even bringing down a service can lead to acquiring extra access.

 This section is divided into the following topics: